Sage-Bionetworks/data_curator/README.md

 ### 4. Configure App {#configureapp}

 Many app and schematic configurations are set in `dcc_config.yml` as described in [Quickstart](#quickstart).
 The following are stored as environment variables.
-Add these to `.Rprofile`.
+Add these to `.Renviron`.

 **Schematic configurations**
 **DCA_SCHEMATIC_API_TYPE**: "rest", "reticulate", or "offline"